LIvvvvvLI/AutoReportNWU/README.md

 ```

 ## Description
-The local mode will create the `cookies.json` to store your cookies.
+The local mode will create a `cookies.json` to store your cookies.

 If you want to change your report data, please modify `reportdata.json`.